 As my confidence grew, I started to see some real results.
 There was lots of encouragement and plenty of laughter – painting was never so much fun at school, where I’d always felt like a total klutz in art classes.

-Maybe it was the environment, or maybe it was the delicious cup of Chinese tea I sipped as I worked, but soon I relaxed and started to enjoy myself and felt like I could learn Chinese painting (a little).
+Maybe it was the environment, or maybe it was the delicious cup of Chinese tea I sipped as I worked, but soon I relaxed.
+In fact, I started to enjoy myself and felt like I could learn Chinese painting (a little).

 Chinese Brush Painting Lessons: Painting flowers